Digital Pinball: Last Gladiators

 Digital Pinball: Last Gladiators (Note: (デジタルピンボール ラストグラディエーターズ, Dejitaru Pinbōru Saigo No Ken Tōshi).
-Also known simply as Last Gladiators in North America and Digital Pinball in Europe.) is a video game developed and published by KAZe for the Sega Saturn.
-Its working title was Pinball Arena.
-A successor, Digital Pinball: Necronomicon, was released in 1996 for the Saturn.
-An updated version, Digital Pinball: Last Gladiators Ver.9.7, was released in 1997 for the Saturn.
+Also known simply as Digital Pinball in Europe and as Last Gladiators: Digital Pinball in North America) is a pinball video game developed and published by KAZe for the Sega Saturn.
+A successor, Digital Pinball: Necronomicon, was released in 1996 for the Saturn exclusively in Japan.
+An updated version, Digital Pinball: Last Gladiators Ver.9.7, was released in 1997 for the Saturn in Japan.
 Last Gladiators was ported to iOS in April 2010 as Last Gladiators Ver.2010.

 Gameplay

 Digital Pinball: Last Gladiators has four pinball tables, each with its own themes; Gladiators, Knight of the Roses, Dragon Showdown and Warlock.
 Points are earned by hitting various targets, lanes, ramps and bumpers in the playfield.
-Before launching a ball, players have the option to choose between three bonus options of varying nature, e.g. starting the currently lit bonus round, super kickback, activating the extraball and/or a random bonus target, 2x playfield, super jets, activating the deathwatch (out hole) bonus and various point bonuses.
+Before launching a ball, players have the option to choose between three bonus options of varying nature, e.g. starting the currently lit bonus round, super kickback, activating the extra ball and/or a random bonus target, 2x playfield, super jets, activating the deathwatch (out hole) bonus and various point bonuses.
 In addition to multiball rounds, each table has nine special bonus rounds culminating into an "Ultimate Round" when all bonus rounds have been completed (”Gladiator Show" for Gladiators, "Necromancer" for Knight of the Roses, "Banzai Showdown" for Dragon Showdown and "Last Judgment" for Warlock).
-The game ends when the player loses three balls in succession and/or any extraballs earned.
+The game ends when the player loses three balls in succession and/or any extra balls earned.
 The player's high scores for each table are then displayed in the "Last Gladiators Hall of Fame".